 “I really don’t believe there is such a thing as tyke select or initiation select hockey anywhere else in the country,” Carson said.
 “I could be wrong.
 I don’t know the Toronto landscape that well, but I didn’t really know that the 5- and 6-year-old age category also had this rep or travelling level of hockey.”

 And also stating

-The other side of the story… Doing this allow for young players of all skill levels to get more touches, more shots and more action with the puck.
-Additional, it also creates more ice time for organizations because they can have multiple practices and games going on at the same time.
+The other side of the story… Doing this allows for young players of all skill levels to get more touches, more shots and more action with the puck.
+Additionally, it also creates more ice time for organizations because they can have multiple practices and games going on at the same time.
 Basically, it helps organizations to reduce/save on the cost to run these programs.

-USA Hockey has been doing it for their under eight year olds players for years and have claimed great results.
+USA Hockey has been doing it for their under eight-year-olds players for years and has claimed great results.
 Sweden has done it for decades and does not flow players into their elite level programs until their teenage years.
 Other organizations in Canada have been doing it for years, even before it was mandated by Hockey Canada.